The IFB Beat 8-25 Edition

 Q: What hobbies or activities do you enjoy outside of work?

-A: I enjoy going out to my garage, restoring old cars, and woodworking.
+A: I enjoy going to church, spending time with my family, writing songs, and singing!

 Q: What’s your all-time favorite food or meal?